timothy-taylor/tictactoe/README.md

 #### The Odin Project Assignment : create tictactoe in Ruby

-A version of Tic Tac Toe to played in the command line.
+A version of Tic Tac Toe to be played in the command line.